T-vK/Guitarix-Looper/Readme.md

 Please note that not all Arduinos are USBMIDI compatible.
 I have used a cheap Arduino Pro Micro clone which acts like an Arduino Leonardo.
 Arduino clones with a CH340 chip will probably not work.
 The official Arduino UNO, Pro Micro, Nano, MEGA and Lilipad etc should work fine.
 Pro Mini lacks a USB port...

-[Refer to the example](examples/SingeButtonLooper/SingleButtonLooper.ino) for more information on how to set up Guitarix for the MIDI messages and your Arduino MIDI device with JACK.

 ## How does it work